-(1) evaluate and change the guidelines for compiling and reporting information required under Article 2.134, Code of Criminal Procedure, as amended by this article, to enable the guidelines to better withstand academic scrutiny; and

-(2) make accessible online:
+- (1) evaluate and change the guidelines for compiling and reporting information required under Article 2.134, Code of Criminal Procedure, as amended by this article, to enable the guidelines to better withstand academic scrutiny; and - (2) make accessible online: - (A) a downloadable format of any information submitted under Article 2.134(b), Code of Criminal

-(A) a downloadable format of any information submitted under Article 2.134(b), Code of Criminal Procedure, that is not exempt from public disclosure under Chapter 552, Government Code; and (B) a glossary of terms relating to the information to make the information readily understandable to the public.
-This Act takes effect September 1, 2017.
+to the information to make the information rectakes effect September 1, 2017. ,

-President of the
+· President o of the

 Senate Speaker of the House

 I hereby certify that S.B.
-No. 1849 passed the Senate on May 11, 2017, by the following vote: Yeas 31, Nays 0.
+No. 1849 p passed the Senate on May 11, 2017, by the following रुote:

+Yeas 31, Nays 0.

+Corretan of the Consta

-Secretary of the Senate
+• of the Senate ~ \.a+a.

-I hereby certify that S.B.
-No. 1849 passed the House on May 20, 2017, by the following vote: Yeas 137, Nays 0, one present not voting.
+.
+9 passed the House on May 20, 2017, by the following 3 vote.

+Yeas 137, Nays 0, one present not vo rung.

 ARTICLE 6.
-EFFECTIVE DATE
+EFFECTIVE DATE avancial and have their A at

 SECTION 6.01.
-Except as otherwise provided by this Act,
+Except as otherwise p provided by this Act,

 Approved:

 Date

 Governor

-Chief Clerk of the House
+Chief Clerk of the House -